 Organize a Home Filing System

-College of Agriculture, Consumer and Environmental Sciences New Mexico State University
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-Stuffing papers in the kitchen drawer or hall closet can be classified as records-keeping, but obviously it is not the best system.
+Stuffing papers in the kitchen drawer or hall closet can be classified as record keeping, but obviously it is not the best system.
 The amount of time spent developing an orderly system for keeping your personal and financial records will be well spent and need not be difficult.
 Consider it a creative task.

 There are many benefits to an organized filing system: